Azhrei251/lagbot/README.md

 ![workflow](https://github.com/azhrei251/lagbot/actions/workflows/docker-image.yml/badge.svg)

-A simple discord music bot written in Kotlin using Javacord and LavaPlayer.
+A simple discord music bot written in Kotlin using Kord and Lavalink.

 To run locally, update ```discord.token``` in the properties file with your bot token and add the bot to your server.